Entering the European market for table grapes

 Tips:

-- Find the legal requirements for labelling in the buyer requirements for fresh fruit and vegetables on the CBI market information platform.
+- Find the legal requirements for packaging and labelling in our study on buyer requirements for fresh fruit and vegetables.

-- Check the additional requirements if your product is pre-packed for retail in the Codex General Standard for the Labelling of Pre-packaged Foods and Regulation (EU) No. 1169/2011 on the provision of food information to consumers in Europe.
+- If your product is pre-packaged for retail, check the additional requirements in the Codex General Standard for the Labelling of Pre-packaged Foods and Regulation (EU) No. 1169/2011 on the provision of food information to consumers in Europe.

 What additional requirements do buyers often have?